About Us >

 Are you a teaching group?

-We prefer to say we are a learning and sharing group.
-Our members suggest ideas for workshops that allow us all to share our talents in an egalitarian way.
-In rituals, we do make sure we explain what we're doing so that new people and younger attendees can understand and participate as desired.
+At our open rituals, we do make sure we explain what we're doing so that new people and younger attendees can understand and participate as desired.
+We do offer a limited number of classes with formal instruction in the Living Earth Tradition.

 Are you a coven?